 - Hardiness: fully hardy

 - Garden care: Very little needed, a generous mulch will help, particularly in more difficult conditions.
 No real pests or diseases.
-Old canes die off naturally, cut these at ground level when they have dried out and use your own home-grown bamboo canes!
+Old canes die off naturally, cut these at ground level when they have dried out and use your own home-grown bamboo supports.

 - Uses - Architectural plant, specimen plant, informal hedge, lower growing species as ground cover